mikaelpatel/Arduino-TWI/README.md

 The TWI library is an abstract interface for I2C device drivers.
-The library includes a hardware and software, and example device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.
+The library includes a hardware and software, and example device drivers for Real-Time Clock (DS1307), 2-Wire Serial EEPROM (AT24CXX), I2C Humidity and Temperature Sensor (Si70XX).

 The software implementation of the TWI interface uses the [Arduino-GPIO](https://github.com/mikaelpatel/Arduino-GPIO) library.
-It supports both repeated start condition and device driver mutex on multi-tasking.
+Both bus manager implementations supports both repeated start condition and device driver mutex on multi-tasking.

-Repeated start condition allows combined write/read operations to one or more devices without releasing the bus and thus with the guarantee that the operation is not interrupted.
+Repeated start condition allows combined write/read operations to one or more devices without releasing the bus and thus with the guarantee that the operation is not interrupted (when using multiple masters).

 Device driver mutex allows a task to complete a device driver function in a synchronized manner when using the [Arduino-Scheduler](https://github.com/mikaelpatel/Arduino-Scheduler).

-Version: 1.3
+Version: 1.4

 ## Classes